pylelab/RSCanner/README.md

 ## usage: RSCanner_FASTAdotbracket_shannon.R
-To be used when dotbracket input is in the form of a FASTA file.
+To be used when the secondary structure input is in the dot bracket format (FASTA file).
 For usage information and detailed input/output information, run the following in your terminal:

 ```